Health Insurance and the Affordable Care Act (ACA)

 Major medical health insurance policies changed when the Patient Protection and Affordable Care Act (PPACA) (often referred to as ACA or Obamacare) was enacted March 23, 2010.
 The bill itself is 2,700 pages.
 It is estimated that Congress will generate over 1 million pages of laws to enforce the Affordable Care Act.
 Needless to say, there is much confusion associated with the Affordable Care Act.

-A key provision of the ACA is the Individual Mandate.
-The Individual Mandate "requires" individuals to purchase health insurance whether they want it or not.
-If they do not purchase health insurance for each member of their family beginning in 2014, they will be subject to a fine each year by the Internal Revenue Service (IRS).
-The fine increases each year through 2016 when it will be $2,085 or 2.5% of you income which ever is greater.
-After 2016 the fine increases by the cost-of-living increase.
+A key provision of the ACA was the Individual Mandate.
+The Individual Mandate "required" individuals to purchase health insurance whether they wanted it or not.
+If they did not purchase an ACA Qualified Health Plan for each member of their family during 2014–2018, they were subject to a fine each year by the Internal Revenue Service (IRS).
+The fine increased each year through 2018.

 Key components of the ACA policies are: